lamberta/devkit-doc/guides/using-git.md

 `$ git branch`<br/>
 `$ git branch -a`

-To delete a remote branch (after say, your feature request has been merged):
+To delete a remote branch (after, say, your feature request has been merged):

 `$ git push origin --delete branchname`